-Fellows who receive the SGF professional development award are expected to make a brief presentation on their professional development experience at a Self Graduate Fellowship luncheon.
-This presentation will be scheduled in consultation with SGF.
+7. Fellows who receive the SGF professional development award are expected to make a brief presentation on their professional development experience at a Self Graduate Fellowship luncheon and provide content for a social media highlight as possible.
+Additional details for these items will come in the email notification of award approval.
+If a fellow utilizes this funding after March 1 of their final year, they are expected to present on the experience.